If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

 Everything I tried on their dessert menu was absolutely amazing.

-The attraction is located at the base of Sangay National Park and begins in Puntzan, which is about 15 minutes from Baños.
+The attraction is located at the base of Sangay National Park and begins in Puntzan, about 15 minutes from Baños.
 The afternoon tour starts a 3 pm, and it took us between two and three hours to complete the course.

 More things to do in Baños, Ecuador